-Graduate Student Research Program
+Joshua Tree National Park Graduate Student Research Grant

-Since 2003, Joshua Tree National Park has encouraged independent field research by graduate students enrolled in accredited institutions.
-Thanks to the Lee Family Foundation, multiple grants of up to $4,000 are available to assist students with field study expenses, including data analysis, lodging, transportation, field supplies, and research equipment.
+Since 2003, Joshua Tree National Park (JOTR) has encouraged independent field research by graduate students enrolled in accredited institutions.
+Each year, the Joshua Tree National Park Association (JTNPA) provides over $20,000 in grants to assist students with field study expenses, including data analysis, lodging, transportation, field supplies, and research equipment.
 Research proposals should focus on some aspect of the natural or cultural resources of Joshua Tree National Park.
 To learn more about research needs and the permitting process, visit our Science and Research webpage.

-The Robert Lee Graduate Student Research Grant benefits the student researcher by providing an opportunity to demonstrate how their research can apply to land management issues.
+The Graduate Student Research Grant benefits the student researcher by providing an opportunity to demonstrate how their research can apply to land management issues.
 In addition, it provides park staff with a better understanding of the resources at Joshua Tree National Park.

 Grant recipients are required to:

 All awards are administered through a reimbursement program.
 Recipients are expected to complete all of the requirements of the grant within two years of receiving the award.